 We believe in a holistic approach for ADHD treatment.
 This includes all proven methods of treatment, from meditation to medication.

 ADD/ADHD medication is safe, and does work to improve symptoms.
-We believe the most devastating symptom of ADD or ADHD is shame or a sense that one is failure or has failed in their lives.
+We believe the most devastating symptom of ADD or ADHD is shame or a sense that one has failed in their lives.
 This is especially troubling for children who are not reaching their true potential in school because of inattention or procrastination.
 Medication can be an effective treatment to improve symptoms and, most importantly, reduce the associated shame that comes with ADD/ADHD.